wowaTYPO3/website-crawler/README.md

 # Website Crawler Script

 ## Description
-This Bash script is designed to recursively crawl the text content of web pages and save it to a text file.
+This Bash script is designed to recursively crawl the text content of web pages and save it to a structured text file.
 It prompts the user for a URL and optionally allows setting a maximum depth for crawling.
-The script downloads the website and all linked pages up to the specified depth, converting the content into plain text.
+The script downloads the website and all linked pages up to the specified depth, converting the content into plain text with clear URL separation.
 It features parallel processing, configurable timeouts, progress tracking, and automatic robots.txt compliance.

 ## Features
 - Recursive website crawling with configurable depth
 - Parallel processing of HTML files
-- HTML to plain text conversion
+- Structured HTML to plain text conversion with URL headers
+- Clear separation of content by source URL
 - Configurable timeouts and download settings
 - Progress tracking during processing
 - Automatic cleanup on interruption
 - Detailed error handling and reporting
 - Automatic robots.txt compliance
 - Respects website crawling rules and restrictions
+- Thread-safe parallel processing with structured output

 ## System Requirements
 This script is designed for Unix-like systems (Linux, macOS).
 For Windows users, there are several options: